amirulalfaris/Intel-CKT-Training-git-Repo/README.md

 <img width="605" alt="image" src="https://user-images.githubusercontent.com/121993910/212819642-01cc6858-d2b4-4e3d-acb7-04fef3aec815.png">

 *Cross section and symbol for all the type of MOSFET P/N channel enhancement mode (LHS) and P/N channel depletion mode (RHS).*

+ Layout view - There is a rule of spacing and minimum voltage need to be followed when doing layout .
+ Extension of poly - Across PVT the poly will decrease as this will caus e short circuit between drain and source .

 </details>